 If you are in the market for a new house you may wonder, “Do home inspections check for asbestos?”
 This is a common question for homebuyers and so, it may also be on your mind.
 Asbestos is a term that includes six naturally occurring minerals that take on a thin, needle-like consistency.
 However, asbestos can also take on other qualities making it easy to accidentally inhale or ingest as a cloud of odorless dust or vapor.

 How To Know if Your Home Has Asbestos

 Asbestos accumulates inside of your body so it is important to know if your home contains this hazardous material.
 While it is not usually required to tell a homebuyer that asbestos is present in a house, some state regulations do protect the buyer.
-Talk to a real estate professional about how to tell if your home has asbestos.
+Talk to a real estate agent in Gainey Village about how to tell if your home has asbestos.

 Asbestos is found in these common building materials: